 CCS will function as a year round school.
 In addition, students will attend school directed programs for seven hours a school day.
-The school will be open from 8 am to 8 pm.
 Due to low educational level and language barriers of parents, homework monitors will be available after class hours to assist students with their homework.
 Learning blocks will be 90 minutes long, giving students time for questions, discussion, and research as they work on their projects.
 It will give teachers more time to interact with both individual students and with the small groups that are teamed up for projects.

-CLASS SCHEDULE (See attachment E.(1)b
+CLASS SCHEDULE (See ATTACHMENT B)

-Each day will start with assembly.
+Each day the classes will start with assembly.
 The assembly will be used to explore core beliefs and values and how they affect school and community life.
 It will be our daily meeting to ensure that students are ready to do their best work each day.
 It will also be used to acknowledge academic, social, and community service achievements.
 Students and faculty will develop the agenda and conduct the meeting jointly.